 Andrew Siegel provides strategic communications counsel to companies and private equity firms involved in transactions, reorganizations, and other special situations.
-He also advises companies on investor and media relations and long-term corporate positioning programs.
+He also advises leading public companies on investor and media relations and long-term corporate positioning programs.
 His areas of expertise include:

 Investor & Public Relations

 He helps companies enhance their communications in order to support the highest justifiable stock price or achieve other objectives.
 His clients include some of America’s preeminent public companies such as Johnson & Johnson, Martin Marietta, Motorola Solutions, Norfolk Southern, Nucor, Phillips 66 and Weyerhaeuser.

 Mergers & Acquisitions

 He advises companies on the communications challenges involved in both friendly and unsolicited M&A transactions.
 Recent assignments include Prologis in its acquisition of Duke Realty; Cedar Fair in its response to unsolicited acquisition proposals; ArcBest in its acquisition of MoLo Solutions; American Campus Communities in its sale to Blackstone; Concho in its sale to ConocoPhillips; Taubman Centers in its sale to Simon Property Group; Devon Energy in its acquisition of WPX Energy; KBR in its acquisition of Centauri; and Noble Energy in its sale to ChevronTexaco.